 - Pour the batter into the prepared baking tin.
 Smooth to the edges.
 Bake for 25 to 30 minutes or until a cake tester comes out clean from the centre of the cake.
 Cool in the tin for 10 minutes before turning out onto a cooling rack to completely cool.

 - To make the icing/frosting, beat the butter until the butter has lightened in colour.
 Add in the vanilla and salt, and beat together.
-(If using the stand mixer, use the whisk attachment).230 grams butter,2 teaspoons vanilla extract,½ teaspoons salt
+(If using the stand mixer, use the whisk attachment).230 grams butter, 1 tablespoon vanilla extract, ½ teaspoons table salt

 - Plop the frosting/icing over the top of the completely cooled cake, smooth until mostly even using an offset spatula or the back of a dessert spoon.
 Then create swirly patterns on the top if desired.